 Installation clearances may be reduced from 36 inches or UL-listed manufactured instructions to these lower dimensions by installing a heat shield along the combustible wall.

-The chimney for a wood stove must be masonry or UL-listed, and factory built.
+The chimney for a wood burning stove must be masonry or UL-listed, and factory built.
 Never, under any circumstances, should an unlined, single brick chimney be used for a wood stove.
 Single brick chimneys are prone to deterioration, which may allow potentially dangerous situations to develop.

 Many older homes have unlined chimneys constructed of double brick.
 These may be used for a wood stove after carefully checking for cracked mortar or loose or missing brick.
 Metal sleeves that are listed by the Underwriters Laboratory may be used as chimney lines if they were designed for such use.